Getting Prepared for an

 In the mid-20th century, electricity was regarded as a convenience.
 By the end of that century, electricity had become something that most people literally cannot live without for more than a few weeks.
 This profound change has happened so gradually that very few people have even noticed.

-This is a page about some of the things that individuals can do to prepare for an electromagnetic pulse attack.
+This is a page about some of the things that individuals can do to prepare for an electromagnetic pulse attack or a severe solar storm.
 I'm an electronics engineer who has been thinking about the EMP problem for more than 3 decades.
 I even have an ancient Radio Shack TRS-80 Model 4P that has been retrofitted with a complete electromagnetic shield.
 It's just a personal antique, useless for anything but a personal reminder of how long I've been thinking about this problem.
 That early-model personal computer didn't even have a hard drive.

 First: Another brief note about severe solar storms (and similar natural events), and then I'll get back to nuclear EMP.
 Solar storms would primarily affect the power grid, and are not likely to harm things like computers.
 Also, solar storms would only disrupt communications temporarily, and would not be likely to cause direct harm to communications equipment (except for satellites).
 An extremely large solar storm, though, would induce geomagnetic currents that could destroy a substantial fraction of the very largest transformers on the power grid (possibly over much of the world).
 If this happened, electric power loss due to a large solar storm would be out for a period of years and possibly decades.
 Unlike nuclear EMP, such a solar storm is an eventual inevitability.

-Many people who say that they have off-the-grid power systems, however, are interconnected to the power grid in order to sell their excess power back to the grid.
-From an EMP or solar storm standpoint, this presents the worst of all possible worlds.
+Many people who say that they have off-the-grid power systems are interconnected to the power grid in order to sell their excess power back to the main electric grid (what engineers call the bulk power grid).
+From an EMP or solar storm standpoint, this interconnection presents the worst of all possible worlds.
 Such an interconnection exposes a so-called off-the-grid system to all of the dangers of the power grid.
+You can do this, but it just requires many extra levels of protection at the interconnect point (and usually some spare electronics boards).

 Even though solar storms primarily affect the power grid, customers can communicate the importance of EMP and solar storm protection to their local electric utilities.
 Devices such as the SolidGround system made by Emprimus can be installed by local electric companies on all of their large transformers that are connected to very long lines.